Liquid I.V. Review: A Detailed Look

 Liquid I.V. drinks earn high reviews from users, and they seem to be most beneficial for those in situations where they are sleep deprived or chronically dehydrated.
 If you already drink lots of water, you might not experience enough benefit to justify the cost.

-Liquid I.V. powdered drink mixes earn excellent reviews online, and they offer what seems to be an effective way to stay hydrated and help your body absorb more nutrients per serving.
+Liquid I.V. powdered drink mixes earn excellent reviews online, and are an effective way to stay hydrated and help your body absorb more nutrients per serving.